Autodesk Media and Entertainment: Industry usage

 By 2011, these products were used in films that won the Academy Award for Best Visual Effects for 16 consecutive years.

 Much of Avatars visual effects were created with Autodesk media and entertainment software.
 Autodesk software enabled Avatar director James Cameron to aim a camera at actors wearing motion-capture suits in a studio and see them as characters in the fictional world of Pandora in the film.
 Autodesk software also played a role in the visual effects of Alice in Wonderland, The Curious Case of Benjamin Button, Harry Potter and the Deathly Hallows – Part 1, Inception, Iron Man 2, King Kong, Gladiator, Titanic, Life of Pi, Hugo, The Adventures of Tintin: The Secret of the Unicorn and other films.

 In November 2010, Ubisoft announced that Autodesk's 3D gaming technology was used in Assassin's Creed: Brotherhood.

 Products

-The division's products include Maya, 3ds Max (the new name of 3D Studio Max), Softimage, Mudbox, MotionBuilder the game middleware Kynapse, and the creative finishing products Flame, Flare, Lustre, Smoke, Stingray game engine (discontinued, but still supported until end of subscription).
+The division's products include Maya, 3ds Max (the new name of 3D Studio Max), Mudbox, MotionBuilder the game middleware Kynapse, and the creative finishing products Flame, Flare, Lustre, Smoke, Stingray game engine (discontinued, but still supported until end of subscription).